dyike/nix-darwin/README.md

 ```

 ### 0x02 Keep nixpkgs-unstable packages fresh
-- Some developer tools (e.g. Go) are provided from `nixpkgs-unstable` via the `unstablePkgs` flake input, mirrored from USTC to avoid GitHub rate limits.
+- Some developer tools (e.g. Go) are provided from `nixpkgs-unstable` via the `unstablePkgs` flake input pulled from GitHub.
 - Update them by refreshing the lock file entry when needed:
 ```
 nix flake update nixpkgs-unstable